 Fungal eye infections are rare in Western countries; they are more frequently seen in tropical and subtropical regions.

-Fungal infections of the eye may include orbital cellulitis, dacryocystitis, conjunctivitis, keratitis and endophthalmitis.
+Fungal infections of the eye may cause orbital cellulitis, dacryocystitis, conjunctivitis, keratitis and endophthalmitis.
 Thus, they can work at a superficial level or penetrate deeply into the eye.

 Treatment is initiated and monitored by a specialist ophthalmology team.
 Samples such as corneal scrapes will have been obtained prior to initiation of therapy.
 Any steroid treatment needs to be discontinued.
-Antifungal preparations for the eye are not generally available and have to be specifically made up for each patient.
-There are three main classes of ocular antifungals:
+Antifungal preparations for the eye are not generally available and have to be specifically made up under specialist management for each patient.

 Systemic fungal infections